ricwheatley/Pete-Eebot/docs/web_ui_evolution_plan.md

 - practical security controls (API key gate, webhook signature validation, encrypted cloud backups)

 The best path is **evolution, not rewrite**:
-1. preserve the current CLI + automation backbone,
+1. preserve the current domain/application core while transitioning production operations to web-driven workflows,
-2. harden the existing FastAPI surface,
+2. harden the existing FastAPI surface for public-internet exposure,
-3. add an operator-oriented web UI on top of current read APIs,
+3. add a production-grade web UI as the primary operator surface,
-4. introduce session-based auth and RBAC-lite,
+4. introduce session-based auth with multi-user RBAC from day one,
 5. progressively move unsafe imperative endpoints/operations behind job orchestration and auditable controls.

 A full redesign is not currently required.
 Targeted modularisation and platform hardening are the highest-leverage changes.